smart-alek/smart-alek.github.io/_posts/2018-07-02-optimizing-fun.md

 This means games like _League of Legends_, _Civilization_, and every roguelike are at an immediate disadvantage.
 Sites like [HowLongToBeat](https://howlongtobeat.com/) help me get a sense of the time required before I commit to anything.

-# Onward!
+## Housekeeping

-So that's the system!
+So that's my system!
-I am sure it's broken!
+I am sure it's broken
+in some way I haven't considered.
 But so far it's been helping me make decisions, and that, at least, is a win.

-**Every Monday morning**,
+Since this is my first blog post in a while,
+I should briefly talk about timing and content.
+**Every Sunday night at a random time**,
 I'll be publishing a new blog post.
+You can either stay up late
+and read it with bleary eyes,
+or you can get a solid night's sleep and read it with coffee.

-Most of these will be about games or other media, but there will also be occasional detours into other subjects, depending on my mood or attention span.
+Most of these blog posts are going to be about games or other media, but there will also be occasional detours into other subjects, depending on my mood or attention span.

-UNTIL THEN.
+If you don't like games or reading about them, then go read my other stories and stop complaining!

+[trello-board]: {{ "/assets/games-trello.png" | absolute_url }}